Talents-kids/claude-code-agents/README.md

 ```
 "Use reddit-intelligence to analyze reviews"
 "Apply seo-specialist to optimize the homepage"
+"Use compliance-privacy-officer to review our data handling"
+"Apply dataforseo-content-optimizer to this landing page"
+"Use stripe-billing-architect for payment setup"
 ```

 ## 🔧 Verify Installation

 1. Open terminal in project root
 2. Type command: `/agents`
-3. You should see all 9 agents listed
+3. You should see all 12 agents listed

 ## ❓ Frequently Asked Questions